School Board Elections

 About the Board of Trustees

-The Board of Trustees consist of seven members elected to serve, without compensation, for overlapping four-year terms.
+The Board of Trustees consists of seven members elected to serve, without compensation, for overlapping four-year terms.
 Elections are held on the first Saturday in May of odd numbered years.
 While candidates run for specific places, they do not represent specific geographical areas.
 Rather, each represents Plano ISD at large.
 The board annually elects a president, vice president and a secretary at the organizational meeting for the election of officers.

 To be elected to the Plano ISD Board of Trustees, a candidate must receive a plurality of votes, meaning more votes than any other candidate, except as otherwise provided by law.